LearnBoost/cluster/docs/api.md

  We can take what we have now, and go on to apply settings using the `set(option, value)` method.
 For example:

-    engine(server)
+    cluster(server)
       .set('working directory', '/')
       .set('workers', 5)
       .listen(3000);

 ### Signals

- Engine performs the following actions when handling signals:
+ Cluster performs the following actions when handling signals:

    - `SIGINT`   hard shutdown
    - `SIGTERM`  hard shutdown